The co-op bookstore for avid readers

 About the Author

 Kara, Siddharth: - SIDDHARTH KARA is an author, researcher, and activist on modern slavery.
-He is a British Academy Global Professor and an Associate Professor of Human Trafficking and Modern Slavery at Nottingham University.
-Kara has authored several books and reports on slavery and child labor, and he won the Frederick Douglass Book Prize.
-He has also taught courses on modern slavery at Harvard University, UC Berkeley, and Cornell University.
-He divides his time between the U.K. and the U.S.
+Kara has written several books and reports on slavery and child labor, most recently the New York Times bestseller and Pulitzer Prize finalist, Cobalt Red.
+Kara also won the Frederick Douglass Book Prize.
+He has lectured at Harvard University and held a professorship at the University of Nottingham.
+He divides his time between Los Angeles and London.

 Praise for this book